 First dates can be super exciting and the start of something fresh and new.
 They can be the beginning of a great relationship or a fun fling.
 On the other hand, they can become a total disaster.
-First dates open up realms of opportunities to screw things up.
+First dates open up realms of opportunities to screw things up, but you'll need to use a solid first date idea if you're going to seal the deal.
 As the saying goes, you can’t take back a first impression, and we see first dates as a couple hour long first impression.
 We’ve all had horrible first dates, and we’d be crazy to say that we wish we wouldn’t have any more bad ones.
 Thankfully for all you singles out there, we’ve summed up the things you should never do on a first date.
 These tips might not guarantee that you win over that crush of yours, but it should guarantee that your first date isn’t a total flop.

 Now we’re all for equality among the sexes, and yeah we know it’s 2015, but we think that this is a bit of an exception.
 The main reason we say that guys should pay on the first date is the awkwardness that could follow if they don’t.
 We’re all for girls paying the check sometimes once a couple has been dating for a bit, but for the first date, just let chivalry take it’s course.
 You never want money to cause awkwardness, but, unfortunately, that happens more than we’d like.
 Guys, just assume you’re footing the bill, and ladies, don’t fight with him to split it or offer to pay the whole thing.